setaman/vue-ellipse-progress/README.md

 - ### `animation`

-Descriptive string in form `"type [duration delay]"` that defines the initial animation of progress circle line filling. `type` is one from predefined animations and the optional `duration` and `delay` are number values.
-Note that the order is important and that you can only define the `delay` after `duration`.
+Descriptive string in form `"type [duration delay]"` that defines the initial animation of progress circle line filling. `type` is one from predefined animations and the optional `duration` and `delay` are Number values.
+Note that the order is important and that you can only define `delay` after `duration`.

 - `type` - is one of the predefined animations: `default | rs | reverse | bounce| loop`
 - `duration` - number in milliseconds, default `1000`